What is Video Surveillance as a Service (VSaaS)?

 VSaaS has a variety of use cases, depending on the specific way an organization decides to leverage the technology.
 Here are some specific examples of ways different users and industries can utilize video surveillance as a service:

-- Telecom Service Providers – TSPs can use this technology to offer cloud-based surveillance services as a subscription option for their existing and potential customers, thereby adding additional revenue stream.
-This can be particularly appealing to organizations that want to outsource their video surveillance needs because it’s more convenient to use their existing telecom service provider than to engage in a business relationship with another company.
+Telecom Service Providers – TSPs can use this technology to offer cloud-based surveillance services as a subscription option for their existing and potential customers, thereby adding additional revenue stream.
+This can be particularly appealing to organizations that want to outsource their video surveillance needs.
+As it’s more convenient to use their existing telecom service provider than to engage in a business relationship with another company.

 Rise of Video Surveillance as a Service